bingeli1212/nitrile-preview/doc/DOC-tex-context.md

       \definefontsynonym [SansBoldSlanted]  [name:dejavuserif]
       \definefontsynonym [SansCaps]         [name:dejavuserif]
     \stoptypescript
-    \definetypeface[dejavu][rm][serif][dejavu]
-    \definetypeface[dejavu][ss][sans][dejavu]
-    \definetypeface[dejavu][tt][mono][dejavu]
-    \usetypescript[dejavu][uc]
+    \definetypeface[mydejavu][rm][serif][dejavu]
+    \definetypeface[mydejavu][ss][sans][dejavu]
+    \definetypeface[mydejavu][tt][mono][dejavu]
+    \usetypescript[mydejavu][uc]
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 The first script is named ``[serif][dejavu]``.
 The second script is named ``[sans][dejavu]``, and the third script is named ``[mono][dejavu]``.
-When we call ``\setupbodyfont[dejavu]`` command it tries to retrieves a typeface that is associated with the name "dejavu", and will execute one the scripts associated with  that name depending on the particular choice of font that is currently being specified..

-By default, when the command is called ``\setupbodyfont[dejavu]`` it would have meant the choice of the "serif" font for that font family.
-However,  when the same command is invoked as ``\setupbodyfont[dejavu,sans]``, thee the "sans" font is to be used instead.
-In either case, CONTEXT will pick a typescript to execute depending on the particular font family.
-Thus, for the first case the script gets picked is ``[serif][dejavu]``, and for the second case the script ``[sans][dejavu]``.
-Inside each script there are provisions allowing it to decide what font to choose for a specific font style, such as italic, slanted, small cap, etc.
+Each script defines the choices of fonts to be used for each of the font styles, such as the font to use when the style is italic, bold, or bold and italic, each of which could be a font that is defined in a different font file.

-In our example we have made it clear such that all font family choices such as ``\rm``, ``\ss``, or ``\tt`` and all font style choices within each font family would always result in choosing the same "dejavuserif" font.
-This design is particular useful in a situation where a particular glyph is found to be implemented only by one particular font (such as "dejavuserif"), and not others (such as "dejavuserifbold"), in which case this design guarrentees that this glyph will always be shown regardless of the choice of font family and/or font style choices in a TEX document.
+In our example we have made it clear such that all font family choices such as ``\rm``, ``\ss``, or ``\tt`` and all font style choices within each font family is going to come from the same "dejavuserif" font.
+This design is delibrately chosen and suitable in a situation to show a  glyph that serves as a symbol where it makes sense such that this glyph is always to look the same regardless of the choice of the typeface and styles of the surrounding text.

-The \definetypeface command sets up a typeface for use within a typescript.
-This typeface links a font style switch commands, such as ``\rm``, ``\ss``, or ``\tt`` to an actual font family (or font set).
-The first argument specifies the typescript of which the newly defined typeface will be a part.
-The second argument is the font switch command.
-The third and fourth arguments are pointers to already declared font sets which are defined else where.
-In our case it is name of the font family name that are defined by our previous calls to \definefontfamily.

-Note that the names in the third argument such as "serif" and "sans" do not have the same meaning as the names used in \setupbodyfont.
-When calling
-\setupbodyfont, these names have special meaning, which means they must be provided as is.
-However, for \definetypeface command, these names are nothing more than convenience names that are attached to a group of fonts by the person that wrote the font definition.
-They serves to denote a group that names a particular font family.
-Oftentimes, the same name such as "serif" and "sans" are chosen, but there are plenty other times that this is not the case.
+This also takes the issue where a particular glyph is found to be defined in one style, such as normal but not in italic or bold.

+The \definetypeface command is designed to creates a new name that would serve as a name for a collection of typefaces.
+For instance, the name "myfree" is created to serve as the name for serif, sans, and mono typeface coming from the font "free".
+It does it by allowing the name "myfree" as the first argument.
+The second argument is one of the following: "rm", "ss", or "tt".
+The third and fourth arguments are names of a individual typescript.
+Note that each typescript is identified by two names that are the first and second argument of the \starttypescript command.

 The fifth argument to \definetypeface specifies specific font size setups (if any), these will be covered in the reference manual.
 Almost always, specifying